-The introduction of certain security protocols that are

-specifically implemented for WLAN provided an enhancement to the confidentiality, integrity and authentication levels of the communicated traffic between different entities in the wireless environment.
+The introduction of certain security protocols that are specifically implemented for WLAN provided an enhancement to the confidentiality, integrity and authentication levels of the communicated traffic between different entities in the wireless environment.

-The main contribution of this paper is analyzing the effect of adding encryption techniques of the well-known WLAN security protocols, Wired Equivalent security Protocol (WEP), and the Wi-Fi Protected Access (WPA) protocol, to the wireless traffic on the overall WLAN performance.
-These analyses are carried out over actual experiments on IEEE 802.11g wireless test bed environment, by enabling WEP and WPA, on different scenarios with different keys sizes and then analyzing the throughput variation of different TCP and UDP traffic.
-The work in this paper starts by setting a test bed and analyzing the initial results to create a baseline and compare the results obtained from the different experiments.
+The main contribution of this paper is analyzing the effect of adding encryption techniques of the well-known WLAN security protocol, Wired Equivalent security Protocol (WEP) to the wireless traffic on the overall WLAN performance.
+These analyses are carried out over actual experiments on IEEE 802.11g wireless test bed environment, by enabling WEP on different scenario with different keys sizes and then analyzing the throughput variation of different TCP and UDP traffic.
+The work in this paper starts by setting a test bed and analyzing the initial results to create a baseline, then conducting actual experiments and compare the results from the different experiments.

-The rest of the paper is organized as following:

-Section two provides literature review of the related work.
-Section three provides a background of the different technology standards used in wireless LANs today.
-It also describes some of the security issues facing WLANs, and presents some of the well known security protocols used for addressing these issues.
-Section four describes the conducted experiments and analysis their results, and finally, Section five concludes this paper.
+The rest of the paper is organized as following: Section two provides a background on the different technology standards used in wireless LANs today; it describes some of the security issues facing WLANs, and presents some of the well known security protocols used for addressing these issues.
+Section three describes the conducted experiments and analysis their results.
+Section four introduces some related work, and finally, Section five concludes this paper.